Marijuana-friendly states ask Congress to make banking legal for the weed industry

 “There is still a lot we don’t know about what enforcement priorities the Justice Department will implement,” Colorado Attorney General Cynthia H. Coffman said in a statement at the time.
 “I expect, however, that the federal government will continue to focus their enforcement efforts and resources on combatting the gray and black markets and diversion, and not target marijuana businesses who abide by our state’s laws.”

-While some state leaders aren’t nervous yet, the shift has made some marijuana-focused businesses and states that are enjoying the tax benefits skittish.
+While some state leaders aren’t nervous yet, the shift has made skittish some marijuana-focused businesses and states that are enjoying the tax benefits.
 Without protective legislation from Congress, a working relationship with the banking industry is out of reach and increased scrutiny from the Justice Department seems imminent.

 You can read the full letter, embedded below.